yakir12/dacke-retreat-2025/GLM/presentation.md

 ![bg right h:100%](media/3.svg)

 <!--
-In this simulation we arbitrarily set this standard deviation to 1
+In this simulation we arbitrarily set this standard deviation to 1.
+So now there are no variables on the scree:
+The intercept is 3
+the slope is 2
+the standard deviation is 1
 -->

 ---

-# Simulation
+# Simulating

 We created this data using two main functions: